gitrgoliveira/autopilot-demo/Readme.md

 4. Check the snapshot agents are saving the snapshot, by exposing their logs.
    1. `kubectl get pods | grep snapshot | awk '{print "kubectl logs " $1}' | bash`

-*Note: Consul Snaphost Agent does not work with Consul Enterprise embedded license.*
+*Note: Consul Snapshot Agent does not work with Consul Enterprise embedded license.*
 *Any issues, just invalidate the lock session and check the logs again*

 ## Consul Namespaces